 Cones are photoreceptors

-, meaning specialized light-sensing cells of the retina in the eye.
+, meaning specialised light-sensing cells of the retina in the eye.
 The cones enable vision

 in sufficient light, i.e. mainly during the day and in artificial lighting.
-They are vital for the perception of colors.
+They are vital for the perception of colours.

 The retina of the eye has around six million cones, i.e. less than rods.
 But it is only through these cone-like receptors that the eye is capable of visual acuity